Interpol respond to claim Peter Hook once applied to become their bassist

 Hook told the outlet at the time that Interpol had released “an internet application form to be a bass player”.
 The comments came after the interviewer noted that the New Yorkers had a “Joy Division-sounding” style.

-Speaking to NME for the latest edition of our ‘Does Rock ‘N’ Roll Kill Braincells?!’ quiz, Kessler said he wasn’t aware that Hook had put himself forward for the role some 12 years ago.
+Speaking to NME for the latest edition of our ‘Does Rock ‘N’ Roll Kill Braincells?!’ quiz, guitarist Kessler said he wasn’t aware that Hook had put himself forward for the role some 12 years ago.

 “I heard some weird rumblings as far as the story and the rumour behind it, but I don’t think I even knew that he supposedly applied online,” he explained.